-Note, however, that you should be careful when figuring out what you’ll be giving to customers and how many customers will get to enjoy them.
+Note, however, that you should be careful when figuring out what you’ll be giving to customers and how many happy customers will get to enjoy them.
 The key here is to give your business a promotional boost using the technique, and not to incur losses from it.
 The exclusivity of the deal is also bound to make it more appealing to your audience.

 If people can’t get something completely free from you, they’d want to get it at a discounted price.
 So, discounts and other similar deals work great, too.
 Consumers tend to feel like winners when they pay less than full value for something.
 They would grab the deal right away because it might be gone tomorrow.

 Engage on social media

-Ask yourself again if you’ve done enough on social media to make your company more visible.
+Ask yourself again if you’re following social media best practices to make your company more visible.
 It’s not enough to have a Facebook, Twitter, and Instagram account set up to get more eyes on your profiles.
 You have to create social media campaigns and nurture your audience by publishing valuable content to make the strategy work.
 You also have to remain consistent with what your brand’s voice is to truly engage your audience.

 While there are countless paid efforts on social media you can try out, it’s better to get the basics down to a tee while you’re still in the process of growing your audience and prospects.
 (Learn more about the benefits of using social media here.)
 With a little help from the Digital Marketing Institute, you can start by determining which of the available social media platforms you should focus on.

-- Facebook would be helpful if you plan to reach a wider audience or target a very specific niche.
+- Facebook would be helpful if you plan to reach a wider group of people or find your target audience.